 AIG Philippines is a domestic corporation under Philippine laws although its shareholders are all foreign corporations.
-As of 31 December 2018, the Company is 62.09% owned by American International Overseas Limited, 32.06% owned by AIG Asia Pacific Insurance Pte.
-Ltd., and 5.85% owned by AIG Property Casualty International, LLC.
-The members of the Board of Directors only hold qualifying shares in the Company.
+As of 31 December 2019, the Company is 99% owned by AIG Asia Pacific Insurance Pte.
+Ltd. The members of the Board of Directors only hold qualifying shares in the Company.